pudelosha/Flovers/README.md

 ### ⏰ Reminders
 - Schedule care tasks for:
   - Watering
-  - Moisture checks
+  - Misting / spraying
   - Fertilising
   - General care
   - Repotting
 - Repeating intervals (days or months)
-- Track task progress and mark as **pending / completed / skipped**
+- Track task progress and mark tasks as **pending / completed**

+### 🤖 Plant Recognition
+- Identify plants from the mobile camera or gallery
+- Backend ML model trained on **700+ plant species**
+- Recognition results are linked with plant definitions, pictures, and care metadata
+- Use recognition during plant creation to prefill species-based care suggestions

 ### 🌡️ Readings (IoT Devices)
 - Link a device to a specific plant